- Product: 360 Counter

 Project COUNTER's stated objective is "to ensure that vendor online usage reports are credible, compatible, and consistent.
 This is achieved by the publication of Codes of Practice that specify the content, format, delivery mechanisms, and data processing rules for a set of core usage reports that are easily implemented by vendors and easily understood by librarians."

 The Project COUNTER website also has many other helpful documents, including sample reports and a glossary of terms specific to Project COUNTER.

 The Data Retrieval Service (DRS) is a service that retrieves, cleans, and uploads your COUNTER-compliant usage data into 360 Counter, based on a predetermined upload schedule.
-This service is available to all 360 Counter subscribing libraries.

 When you set up your DRS with ProQuest, you'll tell us which reports you want uploaded and provide us with credentials to log into the providers' systems to retrieve your usage-statistics reports.

 DRS can only upload reports from providers that are in your Data Management list of subscribed databases.

 This is a legacy service and is no longer available to new subscribers.